 Seawater cooled chillers are becoming more and more common for big district cooling plants close to the seashore.
 The high efficiency of these chillers together with a zero fresh water consumption make this technology as extremely interesting from the OPEX and environmental points of view.

 For sea water cooled district cooling plants, seawater intake systems are crucial in the mentioned areas.
 A typical seawater intake system is made up of piping, pumps, intakes, screens and channels among others.
-At present, two main intake systems exist: Subsurface Intakes and Open Intakes.
-This post presents these two alternatives, discussing the challenges associated with subsurface intakes compared to the suitability of open intakes for district cooling.

 Open seawater intakes